 I strive to make the learning experiences in this course as accessible as possible.
 If you anticipate or experience physical or academic barriers based on disability, please notify me within the first two weeks of the semester (or within two weeks of a change in status) to discuss options.
 You are also encouraged to contact the Disability Resource Center at: drc@purdue.edu or by phone: 765-494-1247.
-I will arrange to provide accommodations for those who have them as a part of their DRC Course Accessibility Letter (CAL).
-It is imperative that you release your CAL to me as soon as they are available so that I can make these arrangements in advance.
+I will arrange to provide accommodations for those with them as a part of their DRC Course Accessibility Letter (CAL).
+You must release your CAL to me as soon as they are available so I can make these arrangements.